What is the Shortest Time to Complete an Electrician Trade School?

 Hands-on Training

 In addition to the hundreds of hours of classroom lectures, you will also get hands-on training during lab hours.
 Our instructors guide you through real-world scenarios so that you can build confidence in your abilities when it is time to work on the client’s electrical systems.
-You will also train with the same electrical equipment you will find on the job.
+You will also train with the same industry-standard electrical equipment you will find on the job.

 Opportunity to Network